All Episodes

 He threw all the bags over, and there were more bags than they could carry.

-I'm kind of happy to know that ChICOMs have this kind of money, but that's another thing.
+I'm kind of happy to know that ChiComs have this kind of money, but that's another thing.

-So Tao Xiao throws himself overboard.
+So Tao Shao throws himself overboard.

-I guess in Western Parts he jumped.
+I guess in Western parts he jumped and throw himself overboard.

 I mean, I'd like to see that.